cprovatas/InstagramIdea/Readme.md

 - display more photos after user has scrolled past 24 photos

-- allow table view to scroll when cursor is over a video and allow table view scrolling when captionView does not need to scroll

 - display other core information such as users that liked the photo, comments (perhaps some of the other hidden json info, such as 'user has blocked user' etc)

 **Features Looking Farther Forward - These will probably be more difficult to implement w/o the instagram developer api**